Intermediate scrutiny: Sex-based classifications

 In Glenn v.
 Brumby, the United States Court of Appeals for the Eleventh Circuit held that firing based on transgender status was a form of sex discrimination, and therefore subject to intermediate scrutiny.

+In Kahn v.
+Shevin the Court held that a Florida property tax exemption for widows did not violate the Equal Protection Clause by not providing a similar benefit for widowers.
+The Court decided the state tax law was "reasonably designed" to soften the financial impact of a husband's death which "imposes a disproportionately heavy burden".

 Illegitimacy

 Restrictions based on illegitimacy are also subjected to intermediate scrutiny in the Equal Protection context.

 The courts have found such scrutiny necessary for a number of reasons.
 Rationally, imposing legal burdens on an illegitimate person in order to express disapproval of the conduct of her parents is illogical, unjust, and contrary to the fundamental principle that legal burdens should have some relationship to individual wrongdoing.
 Like race or gender, the court has stressed that an illegitimate person's status of birth is a condition over which she has no control, and it has no bearing on her ability or willingness to contribute to society.
 In applying increasingly exacting intermediate scrutiny, the courts have noted that illegitimate persons are a stigmatized minority, are vastly outnumbered politically, and are the target of long-standing and continuing invidious legal discrimination.
 For all these reasons, exacting constitutional scrutiny is mandated under the Equal Protection clause of the Fourteenth Amendment.

 An additional ground for heightening scrutiny of illegitimacy-based discriminatory statutes occurs whenever such statutes involve sex discrimination (as they commonly do).
-Following a sweep of legislative changes in almost every state in the early nineteenth century all non-marital children were legitimated as to their mothers.
+Following a sweep of legislative changes in almost every state in the early nineteenth century, all non-marital children were legitimated as to their mothers.
 Each such child remained illegitimate as to her male parent, only.
 This gender-based classification disadvantaged male parents and privileged female parents in their fundamental familial relationship to their child.
 Such gender discrimination was held an additional grounds for intermediate scrutiny of statutory denial of the father-child relationship in cases such as Caban v.
 Mohammed, 441 U.S. 380 (1979).